Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 __Presenter__

+- The Presenter is responsible to act as the middle man between View and Model.
-- It presents the data from the model.
-Control all the behavior that want to display from the app.
+- It retrieves data from the Model and returns it formatted to the View.
-- It drives the view.
-- It tells view what to do.
-- Any interaction between the model and the view is handled by the presenter.
-- Saves the data back to the model.
+- But unlike the typical MVC, it also decides what happens when you interact with the View.

 __Advantages__